A multimodal stress detection dataset with facial expressions and physiological signals: Methods

 \subsection{Stress detection surveys}

-In this study, we provided NASA-TLX forms to participants G-T and asked them to complete the questionnaires after each stressful task.
-Each task was divided into 5 two-minute sub-intervals except for the first and last sub-intervals span over 90 seconds (1.5 minutes) adding up to the 9 minutes time for each task.
-Therefore, Participants (G-T) were asked to determine their overall stress level at each sub-interval during stressful tasks.
-In addition, we also asked participants (G-T) to rate their overall workload during different stressful tasks and provided that information and labels in the dataset.
-Table \ref{tab:Nasa} shows the NASA questionnaires that were asked to evaluate a participant's stress levels from 0 to 20 for each sub-interval.
+Stress levels can be determined via subjects' self-assessment and National Aeronautics and Space Administration Task Load Index (NASA-TLX) questionnaires \cite{hart2006nasa, hart1988development}.
+In this study, we provided NASA-TLX forms to participants S7-S30 and asked them to complete the questionnaires after each stressful task.
+Each task was divided into 5 two-minute sub-intervals, except for the first and last sub-intervals that span over 90 seconds (1.5 minutes), adding up to 9 minutes for each task.
+Therefore, participants (S7-S30) were asked to determine their overall stress level at each sub-interval during stressful tasks.
+In addition, we also asked participants (S7-S30) to rate their overall workload during different stressful tasks and provided this information and labels in the dataset.
+Table \ref{tab:Nasa} shows the NASA questionnaires that were asked to evaluate participants' stress levels from 0 to 20 for each sub-interval.
+To ensure the reliability of these scales, this study calculated Cronbach's $\alpha$ \cite{tavakol2011making} for the questionnaire scores (0.922), which shows good internal consistency.